How to apply for LL.M. study at the University of Georgia School of Law

 - Submitting a DuoLingo score of 115 or higher to the University of Georgia School of Law.
 Apply for DuoLingo.

 - Securing a waiver.
 A waiver may be granted if English is your native language or you earned a degree from an institution of higher education where instruction is conducted in English.
 Completion of an English-language certificate program will not, alone, meet the requirements for a waiver.
 Contact LLM@uga.edu to seek a waiver.

 Key LL.M. application deadlines are as follows:

-August 1 Georgia Law’s LL.M. application available at LSAC
+University of Georgia School of Law LL.M. application available at LSAC

-December 1 First application deadline for priority scholarship consideration
+Application deadline for priority scholarship consideration for Fall 2021 enrollment

-To be considered for admission to Georgia Law, make sure you have submitted the following documents with your LL.M. application at LSAC:
+To be considered for admission to the University of Georgia School of Law, make sure you have submitted the following documents with your LL.M. application at LSAC: